 Compression.
 The use of stretch bandages or custom-fitted panty hose, panties, or spandex shorts to increase tissue pressure in the swollen legs and lessen the odds of fluid building up again.

 Exercise.
-Helps reduce fluid buildup, boost mobility, and maintain or improve how well your legs work.
+Helps to reduce fluid buildup, boost mobility, and maintain or improve how well your legs work.

 Thorough skin and nail care.
 Helps lower the risk of wounds and infection if you have lipedema associated with swelling.